mindspore-ai/docs/docs/lite/docs/source_en/use/downloads.md

 For different user scenarios, the release packages of MindSpore Lite are mainly divided into the following two categories:

-- Cloud-side: supports high-performance deployment of server-side devices such as CPU, Ascend, and GPU.
+- Cloud-side: supports high-performance deployment of server-side devices such as CPU and Ascend.

 - End-side: supports various smart devices such as mobile phones, tablets, and IoT with HarmonyOS and Android operating systems.